-Are you interested in climbing, training for climbing, or joining a climbing team? come try it out.
-Team atx climbing might be for you.
-Team ATX Climbing is always welcoming new members.
-Find out about our awesome program by contacting our head coach.
+Are you interested in climbing, training for climbing, or joining a climbing team?
+Team ATX climbing might be for you.

 meet the coaches

-I was introduced to climbing about 8 years ago, but it took a few years for it to become the large part of my life that it is now.
+I've been climbing for a decade and coaching for nearly half that time.
 Climbing, to me, is consistently a huge inspiration, a source of mental and physical strength, a form of meditation, of creativity, a way to see the world, and a way to connect with a community.
-I truly enjoy working with the next generation of young climbers; sharing with them the huge amount of things to be gained from climbing.
-I've climbing in Oregon (where I'm originally from), Texas, and Colorado, and my journey is just beginning.
+I truly enjoy working with the next generation of young climbers: sharing with them the huge amount of things to be gained from climbing.
+I love outdoor climbing, I and am excited to offer more opportunities for our team to get outside.

 I was first introduced to climbing by my older sister in 2012, who would bring me to a "gym" called the Red Barn (literally a barn, no plumbing), and I instantly fell in love.
 As a big fan of interpretive climbing, I'll always suggest some funky beta.
 I like to believe there's more than one right way to do things—that includes sending.
 Oh, and if there's a bat hang, I'll find it.

 I started climbing when I was two and went up the doorframe at my house.
 When I was three, I went to Reimers the first time and sent a route on the first try.
 After that, I took Monkey Business classes and summer camps at Austin Rock Gym and then joined the team when I was seven.
 I just aged out of USAC Youth Climbing after 11 years but have no intention of stopping.
 I started coaching the little kids on the team three years ago, and I love having the opportunity to share my love of the sport with the next batch of younger climbers.